Mangalis0/Titanic-Survival-Conditional-Probability/README.md

 # Function 1: Missing Values
-Write a function that determines the number of missing entries for a specified column in the dataset.
+A function that determines the number of missing entries for a specified column in the dataset.
 The function should return an `int` that corresponds to the number of missing entries in the specified column.

 _**Function Specifications:**_
 * Should take a pandas `DataFrame` and a `column_name` as input and return a `int` as output.